Hacks4Snacks/windows-event-forwarding/README.md

 ## How To Use This Repository

-1. Download the repository and review the content.
+1. Download the repository and review the content (including the documentation folder).
 2. Using the provided script, configure one or more Windows Event Collection servers.
 3. Create one or more WEF subscriptions on the Windows Event Collection server(s).
 4. Create and implement appropriate auditing GPOs within the target environment.